-As I have said before, arguments with a partner generally stem from not feeling loved, valued or respected enough.
-Humans are creatures of emotion and instances, so it is almost impossible to avoid arguments one hundred percent of the time.
+As I have said many times before, arguments in a relationship generally stem from not feeling loved, valued or respected enough.
+Humans are creatures of emotions and moments, so it is almost impossible to avoid arguments one hundred percent of the time.

 Misconceptions surrounding arguments in relationships:

 Some people claim that arguments are “healthy in relationships” and others state that “you only argue with the people you love”.
 Whilst these have some truth to them, they are rationalising the problem from an extrinsic viewpoint.

 The reason why someone would think that arguments are healthy in relationships is because they produce a profound spike of emotions.
 A heavy third of attraction is based around creating emotional spikes, and negative emotions in a relationship often SEEM better than neutral or passive emotions.

 When someone refers to arguments being healthy, what they actually mean is that the emotional rollercoaster of feeling their partner cares and the bliss of the making-up period is conducive to the relationship as a whole.
 There are better ways of achieving this though and whilst a strong will and display of emotions is imperative to a long-lasting relationship, you want to always try to make them wholly positive emotions.
 You don’t have to argue to express your feelings or to have a making-up period!

 As for only arguing with the people you love, this largely depends on an individual’s personality and general self-esteem.
 People who are largely dependent on their ego tend to argue more often to try and prove their points.
 Others may only argue with the ones they love, sometimes purely as an act of passion.
 Even if this is true, there are far better ways to show you love someone than by arguing with them.

 The main reason to avoid arguments: